Skip to main content

 3 mentions Positive Neutral Negative

-The graphics are praised for creating a creepy and unsettling atmosphere, contributing to an excellent visual experience that enhances the overall pacing and immersion, especially in a walking simulator horror game.
+The graphics are praised for creating a creepy and unsettling atmosphere, contributing to an excellent visual experience that complements the game's pacing and soundtrack, making it highly recommended for walking simulator horror games.

 • “Soundtrack, visuals, and pacing are excellent... highly recommended for walking simulator horror games!”